tobyhodges/lesson-sprint-recommendations/before.md

 - **Have a meeting/video call between the committee** to agree on the timing, format, target audience in suffient detail and high-level objectives of your sprint, establish communications norms, and divide responsibilities.
 (See below for more details.)
+- **Consider participants' roles and expertise.**
+  - Do you have a team with diverse skillsets and topic knowledge required to meet your high-level objectives?
+If not, consider finding and inviting other people.
+  - Consider the power dynamics in the group, e.g. if you have a PI and a early-career PhD candidate participating, how they can contribute effectively and comfortably.
 - **Establish communication channels and norms.** How will collaborators communicate before, during, and after the sprint?
     - Dedicated messaging channels have been used with success for conversations/short updates during the sprint and in-between sprint conversations.
     See [During the Sprint](/during.md) for more details.